 I can’t think of any genre of music that I would really want played on 12 inches vinyl records more than jazz.
 It has a certain cozy and vintage feel to it and when you play it on vinyl, you’d be closing your eyes while holding a warm cup of tea.
 Vinyl records are also soothing to the ears and when you add the crackle and pop, it’s just probably the best way to soothe your soul especially during the pandemic.
-If you want to buy jazz vinyl records, here are some of the records we think are the best of the best based on the actual album, sales, and aesthetics of the vinyl and vinyl sleeve:
+If you want to buy jazz vinyl records, here are some of the records we think are the best of the best based on the actual album, sales, and aesthetics of the vinyl record pressing and vinyl record sleeve:

 If you love Jazz, this needs no introduction.
 ‘Kind of Blue’ isn’t just a great album, it is considered as THE definitive jazz album.
 That may not mean it’s the greatest, but yeah…it probably is the greatest.